Bad Spark Plug Symptoms: How To Tell if Your Plugs Are Bad

 Car Hesitates to Start

-Together, these issues lead to poor fuel economy and you might find yourself having to visit the gas station more frequently.
+Together, these issues lead to poor gas mileage and you might find yourself having to visit the gas station more frequently.
+When this happens, your check engine light will ideally turn on, letting you know something is wrong.

 Inconsistent Idling